What you need to know about Purchase Order Funding in South Africa

 The following parties are involved in the process:

-- The company that needs funding to fulfill an order.
+- The company that needs funding to fulfil an order.

-- The supplier who receives payment for the order from the PO funding company.
+- The supplier that receives payment for the order from the PO funding company.

-- The PO funding company that provides the funding for the purchase order after evaluating the order.
+- The PO funding company providing the funding for the purchase order.

-- The customer who receives their order thanks to the lender being able to help the company fulfill their order.
+- The customer who receives their order thanks to the lender being able to help the company fulfil their order.

 Here’s how purchase order funding works:

 - You send the PO funding provider the purchase order as well as your supplier’s estimate.
 Remember to factor in the amount of time the supplier will take to manufacture the products you need as this may have an impact on your funding fees.